microsoft-healthcare-madison/udap-spike/README.md

 * UDAP --  after a registration, the client is not necessarily the undo to any key?
 But if it is bound to a key, does it need to be one that was  presented in an endorsement?
 Presumably not,  Even if an endorsement was presented.

-* UDAP -- is it expected that software statements are single or to be consistent with the underlying dynamic registration specification, that these can be distributed to multiple instances of a client and reused?
-If  they are not intended for reuse, how long can they last, and what validation needs to be performed?
+* UDAP --  the prohibition on reuse of software statements and short lifetime of them is inconsistent with intentions in the underlying dynamic registration specification.
+This also  limits use of UDAPN scenarios where some data need to be  consistent across multiple registrations of a client and other data can vary